-Singing bowls are bowls used to promote relaxation.
-They produce sounds and vibrations when hit or circled with a mallet.
+Singing bowls are metal and crystal bowls used to deepen meditation and promote relaxation.
+They produce sustained sounds and vibrations when hit or circled with a mallet.

 - improve sleep

 - reduce symptoms of anxiety and depression

 - improve symptoms of some neurological disorders such as fibromyalgia and Parkinson’s disease

 Singing bowl therapy falls under the umbrella of sound therapy.
 Sound therapy incorporates singing, chanting, and instrumental music.
 It is ancient practice that has become a popular complementary treatment for many physiological and mental health conditions.

 UCLA, which offers a music therapy treatment program, cites research showing that sound therapy can help improve both physiological symptoms and mental health.